department-of-veterans-affairs/va.gov-team/octo/product/Product Expectations.md

 Any questions, please visit our #product-operations channel on Slack
 # Overview
 This document outlines the unique and shared expectations of the Product Lead (OCTO government staff, sometimes referred to as Product Owner) and the Product Manager (usually a contractor).
 Please review this document together when starting work and then periodically as a check in — it will improve your communication and reduce stress.
-# Shared Responsibilities
+# Shared Expectations
-Additional, specific responsibilities related to these categories are described in the following PO/PM-specific sections.
+Additional, specific expectations related to these categories are described in the following PO/PM-specific sections.

 **Product documentation** Ensure product documentation — like the Product Outline — is up to date and publicly available on GitHub (or other appropriate locations).
 Document key decisions and product pivots.
 Onboard new team members by sharing documentation with them and explaining it.